matt-d-rat/react-owner-refs-issue-demo/Solutions.md

 - __Requires Webpack__ - Base project (ie: `app`) has to be running with a webpack build.

-## Solution - NPM Link React and ReactDOM
+## Solution - [Use short run for rapid development, if it works] NPM Link React and ReactDOM

 ### Running the Solution